The Real, Real Constellations of the Zodiac

 Dr. Shapiro was on the mark when he wrote, in 1977, at the conclusion of his article (the italics are mine), "However, there is one caution I would like to mention.
 If someone asks you whether you believe in astrology, ask them what they mean before you reply.
 If someone gives me a definition such as "the belief and study of cosmic influences on the earth and its creatures", I can agree that such influences do exist.
 However, I point out that while it is obvious there are cosmic influences, especially from the sun and the moon, there is no evidence that positions of the heavenly bodies can be used to predict the actions or characteristics of individuals."

 When we present astronomical information to the public, we should be diligent to not buy into astrology.
 The sun passes through 13 constellations, not 12, and the dates when the sun is within the boundaries of an astronomical constellation do not correspond to the dates when it is within the boundaries of an astrological sign.
 Use the astronomical information.
 Likewise, the moon and planets pass through yet additional constellations.
 When Venus is in Scutum, point that out.
 It causes people to question their assumptions and beliefs.

 Reproduced from the Planetarian, Vol. 28, #4, December 1999.
 Copyright 1999 International Planetarium Society.
 For permission to reproduce please contact Executive Editor, Sharon Shanks.

-An article on this topic that might be of interest to the reader is my article "Born Under Ophiuchus and Ignored by the Horoscopes: A Modern Dilemma," The Griffith Observer Magazine, Month 7, 1988.
-(The link to the original article no longer works.
-Check www.griffithobservatory.org/programs/observer.html to find out how to order back issues.
+An article on this topic that might be of interest to the reader is "Born Under Ophiuchus and Ignored by the Horoscopes: A Modern Dilemma" which originally appeared in the Griffith Observer magazine.